AI-Empower-Labs/Studio/Copilot/README.md

    sudo apt install --assume-yes dotnet-sdk-8.0;
    ```

-# A note on branches

-Every release is associated with a release branch.
-For instance, release [v0.9](https://github.com/microsoft/chat-copilot/releases/tag/v0.9) is on a branch called [0.9](https://github.com/microsoft/chat-copilot/tree/0.9).
-Once a release is out, its branch will no longer be updated.
-The exception to this is the latest release branch, which will only receive bug fixes.
-This is to provide some stability to those for whom breaking changes and being on the bleeding edge (with the bugs it can entail) is not a desirable option.

 # Check out our other repos!

 If you would like to learn more about Semantic Kernel and AI, you may also be interested in other repos the Semantic Kernel team supports: